brodyreid/music-catalog/README.md

 ```
 node scripts/insertData.js "~/Music/Ableton/Projects"
 ```
-and all my worries melt away as my beautiful, normalized tables are populated with folder paths, project creation dates, version names, and more!
+and all my worries melt away as my beautiful, normalized tables are populated with folder paths, project creation dates, and more!

-## Populate projects and versions tables
+## Populate projects tables
 ```
 node scripts/insertData.js "/path/to/base/folder"
 ```